LibrePDF/OpenRTF/README.md

 # OpenRTF is an open source Java library for RFT files #

-OpenRTF is a Java library for creating and editing RTF files with a LGPL and MPL open source license.
+OpenRTF is a Java library for creating and editing RTF (Rich Text Format) files with a LGPL and MPL open source license.
 We welcome contributions from other developers.
 Please feel free to submit pull-requests and bugreports to this GitHub repository.

 OpenRTF is branched out of OpenPDF - https://github.com/LibrePDF/OpenPDF